How Many Calories Does Ice Hockey Burn? And More

 Why Does Ice Hockey Burn So Many Calories?

-If you have played ice before, you will know why it uses so much energy (calories).
+If you’ve ever played ice hockey, you’ll understand why it requires so much energy (calories).

 Average Calories Burnt While Playing Ice Hockey (Calorie Calculator)